cortexproject/cortex/docs/configuration/config-file-reference.md

 [max_global_metadata_per_metric: <int> | default = 0]

 # Maximum number of chunks that can be fetched in a single query.
 This limit is
-# ignored when running the Cortex blocks storage.
+# enforced when fetching chunks from the long-term storage.
 # CLI flag: -store.query-chunk-limit
 [max_chunks_per_query: <int> | default = 2000000]